keunwan-kist/ECBS/README.md

 example/ - test examples for ensECSB run

-Models/ - directory for pre-built Pfam, Family, Superfamily, Target-ECSB, and ensemble ensECSB model
+RF_Models_Integrated/ - directory for pre-built models.
+Pfam, Family, Superfamily, Target-ECSB, and ensemble ensECSB models should be downloaded from

 # Prerequisites: